act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 #### Failed Example 2

-Heading marked up with `role="heading"` that does not describe the topic or purpose of its [section of the content][].
+Heading marked up with `role="heading"` that does not describe the topic or purpose of its [implicit section of content][].

 ```html
 <html lang="en">